invisNetwork/Android-blacklist-list-for-DNS66/README.md

 degoogle instruction:

-Make sure you can root and unlock your bootloader when buying a phoneand
+Make sure you can root and unlock your bootloader when buying a phone

 install lineage OS without the gapps